BestTimesToVisit.com Logo

 nature

-Embark on a scenic drive along the Circuito Chico, a breathtaking route offering stunning views of Nahuel Huapi Lake, the Andes Mountains, and charming villages.
-Stop at viewpoints for photos, and consider a detour to the Llao Llao Hotel for a luxurious afternoon tea.
+Embark on a scenic drive along the Circuito Chico, a breathtaking route offering stunning views of Nahuel Huapi Lake, the Andes mountains, and charming villages.
+Stop at viewpoints like Llao Llao Hotel for photos and enjoy a leisurely lunch with a view.
+Rent a car for maximum flexibility.

 Exploring Cerro Campanario's Summit